smartfog/fogflow/doc/en/source/core_concept.rst

 The Dgraph data model consists of data sets, records, and attributes.
 Where Records are the fundamental units of data in the Dgraph and an attribute is the basic unit of a record schema.
 Assignments from attributes (also known as key-value pairs) describe records in the Dgraph.
+The flow diagram of data with persistent storage is as below: